dmijatovic/react-redux-router/readme.md

 More info on [website](https://material-ui-next.com/customization/api/) Theme variables are [here](https://material-ui-next.com/customization/themes/#configuration-variables)

+### Integration with react-router

+For menu optoins to proper way of intergrating router and material-ui still need to be discovered.

 ## Redux

 In this project we also test redux.
 One test is in **game**.
 Redux is integrated at the top component and passes the store as prop to top component.
 The components should also be listening?!?
 Note that first version of TicTacToe game is without redux and second version (/tictact2) is with redux.
-Advised implemenations use addional libs to integrate redux with react components.
+Advised implemenations use addional lib react-redux to integrate redux with react components.
 Function mapStateToProps is usually used for this task.
 [Here is good explanation](https://www.youtube.com/watch?v=IIMUXbkKzW0&list=PL6gx4Cwl9DGBbSLZjvleMwldX8jGgXV6a&index=7).

+## Redux Form

+This lib makes it possible to create dynamic (reactive) forms.
+I expect to be similar to Angular dynamic form features (we recently tested).
+The lib requires react-redux module too.